rust-lang/book/second-edition/nostarch/chapter15.md

 children: RefCell { value: [] } }] } })
 ```

-The fact that we don't get infinite output (or at least until the stack
+The fact that we don’t get infinite output (or at least until the stack
-overflows) is one way we can see that we don't have a reference cycle in this
+overflows) is one way we can see that we don’t have a reference cycle in this
 case.
 Another way we can tell is by looking at the values we get from calling
 `Rc::strong_count` and `Rc::weak_count`.
-In Listing 15-21, let's create a new
+In Listing 15-21, let’s create a new
 inner scope and move the creation of `branch` in there, so that we can see what
 happens when `branch` is created and then dropped when it goes out of scope: